Plant hunting and Dyffryn Gardens

 A passion for plants

-Although Reginald studied Law at Cambridge University he never practiced, as he was the third son he was not required to work for his living.
+Although Reginald studied Law at Cambridge University he never practised, as he was the third son he was not required to work for his living.
 Instead he pursued his passion of horticulture.

 He was a member of the RHS, a liveryman of the Ancient Guild of gardeners, a well-known writer on horticulture, and an experimenter.
 In order to collect his specimens he commissioned plant hunting expeditions to China, South Africa and Australia to name but a few, but he was also a generous man and often shared his finds with others.